 What is the Florida Bar President’s Pro Bono Service Awards?

-Established in 1981, The Florida Bar President’s Pro Bono Service Awards serves two key purposes.
+Established in 1981, The Florida Bar President’s Pro Bono Service Awards serve two key purposes:

 - to encourage lawyers to volunteer free legal services to the poor by recognizing those who make public service commitments